 Malvicino (420 m a.s.l)

 The Erro Valley landscape becomes more and more rugged, the cultivated fields are replaced by the woodlands.
-The village of Malvicino is a small jewel, with a few old houses gathered in the old square.
-Worth visiting are the country Renaissance church, the parish church dedicated to San Michele, a very old Romanesque church and the oratory that houses the Town Hall, that is currently the main centre for exhibitions and cultural events.
+The village of Malvicino is a small jewel, with a handful of old houses gathered in the old square.
+Worth visiting are the country Renaissance church, the parish church dedicated to San Michele, a very old Romanesque church and the oratory that houses the Town Hall, currently the main centre for exhibitions and cultural events.

 For further information you can contact the Town Hall: 0144 340882 – 340918